quobyte/quobyte-in-action/0x_integrating_kubernetes/examples/01_readWriteMany/README.md

-# Scaling of user generated content
+# Scaling dynamic content

-This example shows how you can solve a common problem that arises around "user generated content".
+This example shows how you can solve a common problem that arises around "user generated content" or, in more abstract words, dynamic content.

 If you scale out applications this works pretty well for stateless applications:
 You just double the number of running pods.